top of page

 The Legal Bit

 Registrars are employed by the local council.
-They’re the official record-keepers, the government representatives, the ones with the power to make your marriage legally binding right now.
+They’re the official record-keepers, the government representatives: they manage the administrative side of getting married efficiently and with great attention to detail, and we couldn't do our job without them.

 But here’s where the real difference lies—and it’s less about law and more about love.